jdcloudcom/en/documentation/Storage-and-CDN/Cloud-File-Service/Introduction/Benefits.md

 ## Elastic Expansion

-It is unnecessary to preset the configuration capacity when you create file storage in Cloud File Service.
+It is unnecessary to preset the configuration capacity when you create file storage in Cloud File Service(CFS).
 The file storage capacity can implement auto scaling according to your operation of adding or deleting files.

 ## Multiple Security Protection

-The Cloud File Service can control access to file system by means of the network isolation mechanism between user's VPCs and POSIX file system standard permission control mechanism.
+The Cloud File Service(CFS) can control access to file system by means of the network isolation mechanism between user's VPCs and POSIX file system standard permission control mechanism.